dhall-lang/dhall-lang/standard/multiline.md

     bar
     ''

+All three examples are equivalent to:

+    "foo\nbar\n"

-... but NOT the same as this expression:
+However, the previous examples are NOT the same as:

     ''
       foo
       bar
     ''

-The first three examples are equivalent to:

-    "foo\nbar\n"

-... whereas the fourth example is equivalent to:
+... which does not strip the two spaces before `foo` and `bar` because the spaces are not also present before the closing single quotes:

-    "foo\nbar\n  "
+    "  foo\n  bar\n"

 This feature only strips spaces (i.e. `\u0020`) and not any other form of whitespace.
 For example, leading tabs are not stripped in this way.